rabbitmq/rabbitmq-oauth2-tutorial/README.md

 Run the following 4 commands to get the environment ready to see Oauth2 plugin in action:

-  1. `make build-uaa` to build a docker image of UAA
+  1. `make build-uaa` to build a docker image of UAA if you have not run this command before
   2. `MODE=asymmetric_key make start-uaa` to get UAA server running
   3. `docker logs uaa -f` and wait until you see it `> :cargoRunLocal`.
 It takes time to start.
   4. `make setup-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions